PpAaMm19945/stage-builder/public/books/My First Books/colors-around-me/content.md

 # Page 2
 ![Page 2](images/page-02.png)

-YELLOW like the morning sun over Kampala.
+YELLOW like the morning sun.

 **Ask:** Can you point to something yellow?